indiatechtimes/indiatechtimes/README.md

 - 👋 Hi, I’m @indiatechtimes
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Flutter  Development
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on Android Developer's
+- 💞️ I’m looking to collaborate on Flutter Developer's
-- 📫 How to reach me by mail
+- 📫 How to reach me by indiatechtimes@gmail.com

 <!---
 indiatechtimes/indiatechtimes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.